Advocate Good Samaritan Hospital Ratings & Violations

 - Unexpected Deaths – 1 unexpected death out of 3280 patients.

-If you have suffered harm after being admitted to Advocate Good Samaritan Hospital, your injuries might be the result of medical negligence, mistakes and errors.
-The experienced medical malpractice attorneys at Rosenfeld Injury Lawyers protect the rights of injured patients all across the state of Illinois.
+If you have suffered harm after being admitted to Advocate Good Samaritan Hospital, your injuries might be the result of medical negligence, mistakes, and errors.
+The experienced medical malpractice attorneys at Rosenfeld Injury Lawyers LLC protect the rights of injured patients all across the state of Illinois.
 We accept medical malpractice cases on contingency.
 This means you receive instant legal representation to seek financial compensation to hold those responsible for your harm accountable for their neglect.
 Contact our law firm today to schedule your free, initial consultation to discuss the merits of your case.